I received such positive feedback from my traditional Polish Christmas blog that I decided to share with you our Polish Easter traditions.

 My Easter table is set with a white cutwork tablecloth.
 The white cloth symbolizes the white shroud of the risen savior.
 The table is laden with the treats of the day, the blessed food of ham, kielbasa, colored eggs, cwikla – pickled beets and horseradish – bitter horseradish to remind us of the Lord’s passion and the red beets the blood of Christ, blessed salt, as we are the salt of the earth, homemade breads, white, rye and babka, poppy seed rolls, platzek, pies and candies for dessert and wine for the toast.
 There is also a tradition to share blessed eggs with the members of the family and wish each other good health, happiness for the rest of the year.

 Kielbasa is a spicy garlic pork sausage.
 The readily available commercial brands cannot do justice to a well made classic polish sausage.
 The meats are chunky, not overly ground, the spices of freshly ground coarse black pepper, lots of garlic, mustard seed complete the recipe that is lovingly smoked with fragrant and flavorful hardwoods.
+For those local to Central PA, try Holland Brothers in Newry.
+We have searched all over the country but always end up with Holland's.
+It isn't as good as our old Polish neighborhood grocer who made his own but it is pretty close.
 The best way to cook the kielbasa is to slow roast it in the bottom of the pan with your Easter ham.
 Baste with the drippings until the sausage is very glossy and beautifully browned.

 Babka bread is rich and often shaped in a bundt pan, reminiscent of a woman's skirts, hence its name Babka, which is polish for grandmother.
 The bread is slightly sweet and generously sprinkled with dried fruits of raisin, candied orange peel, lemon zest and cherries.
 A cross is cut into the rising bread.
 It is often said that a housewife's reputation as a cook rests on the successful rising of her babka.